Welcome to our Landscape & Design review of the year

 Testing light falls on the lighting design

-Went quite wild for seed mixes this year and the yields of these were great both on site and in our test patches by August.
+We went quite wild for seed mixes this year and the yields of these were great both on site and in our test patches by August.

 Many floral explorations this year but reinventing the humble Marigold was probably our favourite.